Finding a vehicle of interest from the Investigation task

 • "vehicle outside two days ago".

-Natural language search quickly selects relevant footage without manually scanning hours of video.
+Natural language search quickly finds relevant footage without manually scanning hours of video.

 3. (Optional) To refine your search results, click the filter icon () and set your filters.

-4. From the Thumbnail size list, select an appropriate thumbnail size for reviewing the search results.
+4. Choose a suitable thumbnail size from the Thumbnail size list for reviewing the search results.

-5. Review the results to find your vehicle of interest.
+5. Review the results to identify your vehicle of interest.

-1. Select a video thumbnail to see more details and options.
+1. Choose a video thumbnail to view more details and options.

 The video plays in the side pane tile with details below, such as the current video frame, vehicle type and color filters, and so on.